Person Schema Generator and Guide

 Person schema code:

-Guide on How to Create a Person Schema
+How to Create a Person Schema

 Step 1: Fill out the form above as much as possible.